alonzi/git-intro/README.md

 ## Second, our goals

 1. Everyone has git on their computer in working order
-2. Become comfortable with git/github
+2. Become comfortable with git/github workflows
 3. Know how to get help

 ## Getting Git